Liberdus/liberdus-docs/docs/Liquidity Pools.md

 - Are governed by **smart contracts**, not companies
 - Provide **transparency**, since all trades occur on-chain

-For Liberdus, DEXs ensure that users remain in full control of their LIB tokens — in line with the project’s mission of privacy, decentralization, and user sovereignty.
+For Liberdus, DEXs ensure that users remain in full control of their LIB tokens- in line with the project’s mission of privacy, decentralization, and user sovereignty.

 ---